What happens when you create a show about abusive behavior? You hear from people that aren’t happy that they are being called out on that behavior.

 Because if you are, then you’re right about everything that you said here, because it’s ticking you off, and you’re doing your own thing, and you’re getting the results that you want.
 And I apologize to you.
 And you definitely don’t want to listen to the show anymore, because it does sound like I might be harmful to you.

 That’s a very, very hard place to go.
-When I was doing it (this is my own experience again), when I was doing, it was so hard to admit that I could be doing anything wrong.
+When I was doing it (this is my own experience again), it was so hard to admit that I could be doing anything wrong.

-“Because they should change, they should conform to me, they should be doing what I want them to do.”
+I thought, “Because they should change.
+They should conform to me.
+They should be doing what I want them to do.”
 I wanted to change the people I was with.
-“If she would only listen to me, we would be happy.”
+I believed, “If she would only listen to me, we would be happy.”
 That was my M.O.

 “If my wife would only listen to me, we would both be happy.”
 But she kept feeling that judgment.
 She kept feeling that pressure for her to change into something that I wanted her to be.
 I just read this the other day in a post given to me by my client, something about “the dream woman”.

 She was talking about a heterosexual man having this dream woman in mind.
 When they first get together, this is the dream woman.
 Anything outside that perfect view of a woman would crash their reality and cause them to want to control and manipulate the other person to conform to their dream woman.

 I’ve seen this a lot.
 I’ve seen this in my own life.
 I married my dream woman.
 When I found out other things about her that I didn’t like, I tried to shape her back into my dream woman.
 I wanted her to be this perfect person that complied with my vision of what a perfect wife would be.